fluencelabs/examples/quickstart/2-browser-parallel-computation/README.md

 > It's recommended to complete [CLI quickstart](https://fluence.dev/docs/build/get-started) before exploring this example as the example contains concepts build upon deployed service

 In the first section, we explored browser-to-browser messaging using local, i.e. browser-native, services and the Fluence network for message transport.
-Now imagine that we have deployed a simple service `Adder`, and we will try to experiment with this.
+Now we have already deployed a simple service `Adder` for you, and we will try to experiment with this.

 The service code: